 On the bottom of my list, I have put gaming equipment, even though a lot of people may disagree.
-Some people will claim that it is an absolute necessity, while other will say it is 100% about the skills.
-Personally, I believe it is somewhere in between, you can absolutely get good without great gaming gear.
-There are even rare examples with professional CS-GO players, gaming on old school equipment and still performing at the top.
+Some people will claim that it is an absolute necessity, while others will say it is 100% about the skills.
+I believe it is somewhere in between.
+You can get good without excellent gaming gear.
+There are even rare examples with professional CS-GO players, gaming on old school equipment, and still performing at the top.
 But this is the exception, not the rule, and most people will benefit from updated equipment.
 With that said, it is not all expensive gaming gear that will enhance your performance.
-Whereas a flashy mouse with a higher DPI most likely won’t change your performance, a monitor with a faster response time or a mouse with those extra key bindings can really do wonders for you.
+Whereas a flashy mouse with a higher DPI most likely won’t change your performance, a monitor with faster response time or a mouse with those extra key bindings can do wonders for you.

 This obviously sounds like a bit of a cliché, but playing more generally improve your capabilities.
 But I am not just talking about playing the game since at some point you will not gain much from simply playing.
-I am talking about playing the game, with the objective of constantly improving.
-Biggest and most crucial part of this is: be critical of your own play style!
-Most people have a tendency to blame everything on everyone else, and that is a major hindrance if you want to improve.
+I am talking about playing the game, intending to improve, and notice your mistakes.
+The most significant and most crucial part of this is: be critical of your own playstyle!
+Most people tend to blame everything on everyone else, and that is a significant hindrance if you want to improve.
 Next time you play your game of choice, analyze what went wrong every chance you get.
-If we actually begin to look inward and realize our own mistakes, there are generally so much room for improvement.
+Once we begin to look inward and realize our own mistakes, there is usually so much room for improvement.

 You will never be great, if you don’t first admit you’re flawed.